 235. FEDERAL PROCEDURE.
 Spring quarter; three hours; three credits.
+Hours to be arranged.

-The source of federal jurisdiction and the law administered by federal courts; the district court, its criminal jurisdiction and practice; bankruptey; particular classes of jurisdiction; jurisdiction to issue extraordinary writs; original jurisdiction over ordinary controversies; jurisdiction by removal; other courts vested with original jurisdiction; courts of law and equity; the Circuit Court of Appeals; the Supreme Court; procedure on error and appeal.
+The source of Federal jurisdiction and the law administered by Federal courts; the district court, its criminal jurisdiction and practice; bankruptcy; particular classes of jurisdiction; jurisdiction to issue extraordinary writs; original jurisdiction over ordinary controversies; jurisdiction by removal; other courts vested with original jurisdiction; courts of law and equity; the Circuit Court of Appeals; the Supreme Court; procedure on error and appeal.

-Third Year.
+Third Year

 311. CONSTRUCTION AND INTERPRETATION OF LAWS.
 Autumn quarter; four credits; four hours.
+Hours to be arranged.